chef/automate/dev-docs/a2-workflow.md

 1. Set the origin for building the nginx package with `export vendor_origin=$HAB_ORIGIN` -- this will ensure we build against the packages built with your origin.

-1. Run `rebuild automate-workflow-web` to build your UI changes.

 1. Run `rebuild components/automate-workflow-nginx` to build and install the new UI for Automate 2.